jonathanhood/gradle-plugin-example/tutorial/1-your-first-gradle-plugin.md

 - [Home](../README.md)
 - [Next](2-your-first-plugin-test.md)

 Gradle plugins start simple.
+You can define some groovy code for the plugin, and add tasks to a given project.
+In this tutorial we'll cover:

+- How to create a simple plugin.
+- How to add a task to the project.
+- How to tell gradle about your plugin.
+- How to use your plugin in a project.

+## Basic Plugin Structure

 At their core, they are just a JAR file with some code and a properties file.
 The contents of a simple plugin JAR file looks something like:

 ```
 .